 Getting to Buenos Aires from Ezeiza

 Most international flights arrive at this airport.
-This are the options you can take:
+There are several options for getting around:

-To return the airport –> Every 30 minutes a bus leaves from Plaza de Mayo and Congreso and takes 1 hour.
-The bus stop is located at the corner of Avenida de Mayo and Chacabuco.
-There you will find a white sign that says “Aeropuerto x Autopista”.
+From the Center to Ezeiza -> Every 30 minutes a bus leaves from Plaza de Mayo and Congreso and takes 1 hour.
+The bus stop is at the corner of Avenida de Mayo and Chacabuco.
+There, you will find a white sign that says “Aeropuerto x Autopista” (Airport x highway).

-Taxi-Remise: the most comfortable option is to take a private car.
-It is expensive for one person, but in case you are three with no too much luggage, it can be cheaper and faster.
-In the city there are plenty of private cars that offer the service with a fixed price.
+Taxi-Remise is the most comfortable option: take a private car.
+It is expensive for one person, but in the case of three, with little luggage, it can be cheaper and faster.

 Getting to Buenos Aires from Jorge Newbery

-Finally we share this website where you can control flight status at all airports in Argentina to coordinate transport on arrival or departure to the country.
+Finally, we share this website with you where you can control the status of your flights at all airports in Argentina in order to coordinate transportation on arrival or departure to the country.